 Once you have recharged your device you can disable the Low Power Mode and the auto-lock setting will also be enabled.
 To enable or disable the Low Power Mode simply go to Settings > Battery > and then toggle the Lower Power Mode switch.

 If you are experiencing iPhone auto-lock problems on iOS 12, you can use the above methods to fix it.
-However, if you still experience the same problem, you should consider using iMyFone LockWiper to fix all the iOS issues your device might be experiencing once and for all by updating it to the latest iOS 12 version.
+However, if you still experience the same problem, you should consider using iMyFone LockWiper to fix all the iOS issues your device might be experiencing once and for all.